23 Money Saving Challenges You Can Start Today

 2. What Should I Avoid to Save Money?

-Here’s a simple list of things you should avoid if you want to save money:
+Here’s a simple list of things to avoid if you want to save money:

 3. How Do You Manage Savings?

-I hope that you enjoyed all of these ideas on ways to save money and use money saving challenges to get ahead.
+I hope you enjoyed all of these ideas on ways to save money, and found the different money saving challenges helpful!

 You’ve got this! 💪